section-engineering-education/engineering-education/apriori-algorithm-in-python/index.md

 - Confidence: The confidence measures how the consumer is likely to consume $$I_2$$ given they have consumed $$I_1$$.
   It's calculated using the formular
   $$Confidence(I_1\rightarrow I_2) = \frac{transaction cointaing(I_1and I_2)}{transactions containing(I_1)}$$
 - Lift: A lift is a metric that determines the strength of association between the best rules.
-It is obtained by taking confidence and dive it with support.
+It is obtained by taking confidence and diving it with support.
 Its mathematical formula is as follows:
   $$Lift(I_1\rightarrow I_2) = \frac{Confidence(I_1\rightarrow I_2)}{Support(I_2)}$$

 Since we now understand the basics of the apriori algorithm, let us learn how to develop this model in python to use it and obtain the best association rule from a dataset.